 While the idea of being addiction free within 24 hours, promised by rapid detox programs across the country is appealing, it is simply untrue.
 Rapid detox leaves individual’s brains in a state of imbalance.
 The ANR clinic has identified this imbalance in the endorphin-receptor system as the biological root cause of opioid dependence.
 Sending individuals off believing they are “cured” of addiction after a rapid detox is irresponsible and potentially dangerous as the likelihood of relapse and overdose increases.

-Furthermore, it is important to realize that even rapid detox comes with considerable risks.
+Furthermore, it is important to realize that rapid detox cost is not just about the expensive monetary aspect, but also comes with considerable risks.

 In addition to its inefficacy, rapid detox can lead to coma or even death.